react-native-device-info/react-native-device-info/README.md

 ## v2 to v3 upgrade

 If you are upgrading from v2 to v3, check the guide out: https://github.com/react-native-community/react-native-device-info/wiki/V2-to-V3-Migration-Guide

+## v3 to v4 upgrade

+For those upgrading to v4, follow the v2 to v3 guide first, then follow this: https://github.com/react-native-community/react-native-device-info/wiki/V3-to-V4-Migration-Guide

 ## Installation